omdevteam/om/docs_src/index.rst

 -------

 OnDA is currently developed in the lab of `Henry Chapman <https://cid.cfel.de/>`_ at the Center For Free Electron Laser Science in Hamburg.

-Many people from different institutions worlwide contributed code, testing and support to the project.
+Many people from different institutions worlwide contribute code, testing and support to the project:

 * **Valerio Mariani** (corresponding author: valerio.mariani@desy.de)
 * Anton Barty